 Nutritional yeast.
 This delicious topping with a cheesy taste is generally fortified with vitamin B12, but check the label to be sure before relying on it as a source.

-These are just some of the foods high in b12 to add to your vegan diet.
-Getting your required daily intake of B12 on a vegan diet is not impossible, knowing that there are some vegetables and fruits that contain this essential vitamin.
+These are just some of the foods high in b12 to add to your plant-based diet.
+Getting your required daily intake of B12 on a plant-based diet is not impossible, knowing that there are some vegetables and fruits that contain this essential vitamin.
 Of course, you can always supplement your diet with vitamin B12 fortified foods.
 There's also nothing wrong with taking B12 dietary supplements.

 Talk to Nicole, your health and wellness coach, to get the full rundown on B12 and you!